the Stirling City Guide

 Map and guide to

-Walks and Walking in and around Stirling in Scotland
+Walks and Walking around Stirling in Scotland

 There's so much to discover on The Abbey Craig.
 Take things at your own pace and Whether you want to enjoy a brisk walk up to the Wallace Monument or take a relaxing ramble through the woods, you will find a route that is suited to you.

 The Mine Wood was formerly owned by the Westerton Estate and was purchased by Bridge of Allan Burgh Council to commemorate the coronation of Queen Elizabeth II.
 The network of paths which run through the wood were laid out in the mid 19th Century.
 A beautiful mixed woodland walk.

 A beautiful walk at any time of year.
 Follow a circular route from Bridge of Allan, walking to Dunblane then retrace your route or catch a train back to Bridge of Allan.